checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 ## Building

-You can build `clang` the usual way that it is built.
-The earlier build system directions will create a Debug build, so `clang` will be placed in your build directory under `Debug\bin`.

 Note that the first time that you build clang, it may take over an hour to build.
 This is because LLVM is being built.
 The debug build of LLVM is particularly slow because it bottlenecks on table generation.
 LLVM generates architecture-specific tables at build time that are used during code generation.
 The default table generation algorithm is very slow in debug builds.
 Subsequent builds during development will be much faster (minutes, not an hour).

 ### On UNIX

 Change to your build directory and build `clang`:

-	make -j nnn clang
+        ninja clang

-where `nnn` is replaced by the number of CPU cores that your computer has.

 ### On Windows

 For day-to-day development, we recommend building from Visual Studio.
 This will improve your productivity significantly because it will give you all the capabilities of Visual Studio for navigating the code base, code browsing, and Intellisense.
-Note that VS launches a multi-threaded build by default.
-Be sure you have throttled down the number of processes following earlier directions.

 #### Visual Studio
-Follow the earlier instructions to set up the build system.
-After you've done that, there should be a solution file LLVM.sln in your build directory.
-Use Visual Studio to load the solution file.
-Then open the solution explorer (under View->Solution Explorer).
+After you have followed the earlier instructions to set up the build system:
+- Start Visual Studio->Open a Local Folder.
+- To build llvm and clang: Open the src/llvm directory (because this contains the llvm CMakeLists file).
+- To build only clang: Open the src/clang directory (because this contains the clang CMakeLists file).

+To configure:
+- Project->Generate Cache for LLVM

+To add options to CMake:
+- Project->CMake Settings for LLVM
+- Add your options to "Cmake command arguments" and save
+- Project->CMake Cache->Delete Cache, and configure again

+To build:
+- Build->Build All

+The above instructions would build an X64 Release version of clang and the default build dir is build dir is src/llvm/out.
+You can change this (and many other settings) from Project->CMake Settings for LLVM.

-To build
+To build an X86 version of clang:

-- clang only: go to _clang executables directory -> clang_ and right click to build `clang'.
-- Everything: right click on the solution and select build.

-By default, the build type will be a Debug build.
-You can switch to another build configuration in VS 2017 by selecting the Build->Configuration Manager menu item and choosing a different solution configuration.
+- Project->CMake Settings for LLVM
+- Toolset->msvc_x86_x64

 #### Command-shell

 Follow the earlier instructions to set up the build system.

+To build X64 version of clang:
+"C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\VC\Auxiliary\Build\vcvarsall.bat" x64

+To build X86 version of clang:
+  "C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\VC\Auxiliary\Build\vcvarsall.bat" x86

-From the build directory, use the following comamnd to build clang only:
+From the build directory, use the following command to build clang only: ninja clang

-	msbuild tools\clang\tools\driver\clang.vcxproj /p:CL_MPCount=3 /m

 To build everything:

-	msbuild LLVM.sln /p:CL_MPCount=3 /m
+  ninja

 To clean the build directory:

-	msbuild /t:clean LLVM.sln

-By default, the build type is a Debug build.
-You can specify the build type by adding `/p:Configuration=nnn` to the `msbuild` command line, where `nnn` is one of `Debug`, `Release`, or `RelWithDebInfo`.
-For example, for a Release build, use:

-    msbuild tools\clang\tools\driver\clang.vcxproj /p:Configuration=Release /p:CL_MPCount=3 /m
+  ninja clean

 ## Testing